 However, sometimes due to certain reasons, the Play Store could stop working or doesn’t update automatically.
 It could also be that the apps won’t download due to an outdated version of the Play Store.

-Let’s see the three methods in which you can manually update the Play Store on Android.
+Let’s see the three methods in which you can perform a manual Play Store update on Android.

 We know Google Play Store updates itself automatically.
 But you can also look for the update by going into the Play Store Settings.